 Of course, creating a free tool requires a lot of effort.
 Hiring web developers, designers, and project architects while at the same time running a day-to-day business is tricky.
 But for those brands that can pull it off, a free tool is an evergreen lead magnet.

 But tools do not necessarily need to be software.
-Like Hootsuite’s glossary, a comprehensive guide or even a book can be a valuable resource for a fellow professional.
+Free Hootsuite alternatives, a comprehensive guide or even a book can be a valuable resource for a fellow professional.

 Retargeting prospects is a lead generation strategy in and of itself that, if performed correctly, will scoop up leads that might not otherwise have been considering your brand.